Loading…

 Researcher, TIES Center, UMN, Minneapolis, MN

 Jennifer Sommerness is a distinguished educator and researcher at the TIES Center, at the University of Minnesota.
-Known for her dedication to inclusive education and student success, and a profound commitment to educational equity, Jennifer has played a role in shaping the landscape...
+She is known for her dedication to inclusive education and student success, with a profound commitment to educational equity.
+Jennifer has played a role in shaping the...
 Read More →

 GP